Journal Policies

 Archiving:

-Founder: Russian Presidential Academy of National Economy and Public Administration (RANEPA)
+Founder: the Russian Presidential Academy of National Economy and Public Administration (RANEPA)

 Funding: The journal is funded by the Founder.